1

 -

-Planting Instructions: Plant in well-drained soil, spacing plants 6-8 feet apart. -
+Planting Instructions: Plant in well-drained soil, spacing 3-4 feet apart for optimal growth -

-Soil Type: Prefers sandy or loamy soil -
+Soil Type: Well-draining sandy or loamy soils -

 Share